 3. Participants will be given the opportunity to MEET EMPLOYERS by:

 * Attending UCC organised recruitment fairs, jobs roadshows and other events where employers will be invited on campus to meet students;

 *Attending employer-led events on building workplace competencies.

 *Meet with employers for informational interviews.

 This programme will be delivered on a modular basis.
 Students will complete 30 credits over a 9 month period by attending online/live lectures one evening per week from September to June, as well as attending one full day Saturday workshop per module.
 This modular approach ensures that assessments will be spread throughout the year which will ensure a fair workload balance for students.
 The programme is wholly assessed via continuous assessment.

 UCC & Online

-* Given the current public health advice around social distancing, this programme will likely be delivered in a blended manner comprising live online classes, online recordings, and face-to-face teaching where possible.
+* Given the current public health advice around social distancing, this programme will be delivered in a blended manner comprising live online classes, online recordings, and some face-to-face teaching in UCC where possible.

 RPL may be used by Springboard participants applying to this course to gain admission to the programme where an applicant many not otherwise reach the standard educational qualification entry requirements.